crazy-max/csgo-server-launcher/doc/installation.md

 $ chown -R steam. /var/steamcmd/
 ```

-After that you can install and start csgo :
+After that you can install and start csgo:

 ```
 $ /etc/init.d/csgo-server-launcher create